nebhead/PiFire/README.md

 		New: Check for Updates / Pull latest updates from GitHub

 	API
-		New: API interface to control functions and return JSON data structures for status/history (could be used to develop an Android or iPhone native app)
+		New: API interface to control functions and return JSON data structures for status/history (could be used to develop an Android or iPhone native app) (partially implemented - read status only)

 Ideas for Control process
 	New: Smart Probe Enable (i.e. enable when plugged in, disable when unplugged)